joanvelja/Confidently_Exiting/dabi_blogpost.md

 To summarize, our predicted token is often in the top-k ones, with a high value of $k$.
 Due to this, pruning the vocabulary matrix allows us to reduce the amount of computations we have to compute at each layer, while discarding only irrelevant tokens.
 While we trade-off some performance, this further speeds up the runtime of our model, allowing us to obtain notable efficiency gains.

-# Boxplots of the rank of final predicted token at each layer, across 2 different models and 2 different datasets.

 <img src="./blogpost_images/plots/boxplot_topk_rank_evalsquad_google-t5_t5-large.png" alt="non fine-tuned T5-Large model, SQuAD Dataset" style="width:45%; display:inline-block; margin: 0 2.5%;" />
 <p style="text-align: center;">non fine-tuned T5-Large model, SQuAD Dataset</p>